-“Technology is changing the way everyone does business and AlfaPeople is in the centre of this transformation.”
+“Technology is changing the way everyone does business and AlfaPeople is in the center of this transformation.”

 – Peter Chalem